zerazerg/hf-and-hot-move-rows-fail/README.md

 ## Explaining the showroom

-If not installed the Angular Cli, downloat it.
+Please install Angular Cli to be able to follow this part.

 To run it just type on the terminal `npm install` on the root folder.
 Then, `ng serve` ==> The project will run at `http://localhost:4200`.

 There is a single component, which is placed on the root URL.

-### What will you see
+### What you will see?

-Will be several tables printed but they are product of an `ngFor` so will explain one.
+Several tables will be printed here but they are product of a `ngFor`.
+Let's explain one in detail:

 ![Points explanation](docu/chrome_explain.png)